Professor Michael Berg examines public’s COVID-19 behavior in study published in science journal

 Messages seeking to calm the public seemed to change both perceptions and behaviors.
 However, “the more political messages that emerged, such as those stating that the virus was more like the flu, that it wasn’t that serious, that it would go away, and messages basically saying that this is not a serious illness, may have led people to take fewer precautions,” Berg said.

 “The other piece was the role that people viewed health officials playing in their own health,” he said.
-“We’ve seen a lot of messages since the beginning of the epidemic where people have either gained or lost faith in some officials and organizations like the CDC.
+“We’ve seen a lot of messages since the beginning of the pandemic where people have either gained or lost faith in some officials and organizations like the CDC.
 Our research indicates that the more you believe that people play a role in your health, the more likely you are to listen to them.”

-For future policymakers and health officials who want to increase prevention compliance, the biggest takeaways from the findings are: at the beginning of an epidemic like COVID-19, the severity of the health crisis has to be clearly and consistently communicated to get people to follow preventive measures.
+For future policymakers and health officials who want to increase prevention compliance, the biggest takeaways from the findings are: at the beginning of an pandemic like COVID-19, the severity of the health crisis has to be clearly and consistently communicated to get people to follow preventive measures.
 Also, the ease of following those measures needs to be stressed and the expertise of health officials must be reinforced.

 “We see the published study as mainly aimed at public health officials, as it really is about message-framing at the outset of an epidemic,” Berg said.
 “While COVID-19 is in some ways unique and new, and it stands out as being particularly severe, we’ve actually had SARS and Ebola and other outbreaks before, and will have others in the future, after COVID-19 is gone.
 So, message-framing—particularly at the beginning of such an outbreak—will continue to be a very important part of public health work, and this research offers some perspective on the health beliefs that you might want to target the most if you want people to participate in effective prevention behaviors.”